 - In one Gyro Gearloose story, he has invented a pair of glasses that gives the user superhuman vision.
 To test it, he among other things read the fine print on his insurance.
 It turns out the conditions when the insurance doesn't apply are so wide that he basically never can collect ("...does not apply when on foot, in a car, on a train, on a plane, in a bed, on rollerblades...")

-- Many Uncle Scrooge stories featured him tricking Donald into signing a contract with ridiculously small fine print that Donald had fulfill or risk dire consequences.
+- Many stories featured Uncle Scrooge tricking Donald into signing a contract with ridiculously small fine print that Donald had to fulfill or risk dire consequences.

-- And the whole problem that made Scrooge desperate enough to sign that contract was the fact that, 200 years ago, an ancestor of his signed a contract without reading the fine print.
-(The ancestor, a Seafoam McDuck, had misplaced his spectacles — Don Rosa would later imply the other party, a Swindle McSue, was responsible for the misplacing) According to that fine print, Seafoam had to deliver a case of horseradish to Jamaica or forfeit his assets to Swindle, who sabotaged the trip for that very purpose.
-Because Seafoam never gave a set of golden teeth, a Chisel McSue, last heir of the McSue Clan, got a court order allowing to claim Scrooge's estates minus an old set of clothes.
+- Scrooge has found himself on the wrong end of these, as well.
+In "The Horseradish Story", an ancestor of his signed a contract 200 years ago without reading the fine print.
+(The ancestor, a Seafoam McDuck, had misplaced his spectacles — Don Rosa would later imply the other party, a Swindle McSue, was responsible for the misplacing.)
+According to that fine print, Seafoam had to deliver a case of horseradish to Jamaica or forfeit his assets to Swindle, who sabotaged the trip for that very purpose.
+Because Seafoam never gave him a set of golden teeth, a Chisel McSue, last heir of the McSue Clan, got a court order allowing him to claim Scrooge's estates, minus an old set of clothes.
 Fortunately, even that court order had a fine print, which Scrooge read.
-It stated Chisel couldn't take possession for 30 days and even then only if Scrooge failed to fulfill the terms of the original contract.
-Before becoming wealthy, Scrooge sold the aforementioned teeth to buy a prospector's outfit, making it so he couldn't fulfill by any means other than recovering the case of horseradish and delivering it to Jamaica.
+It stated Chisel couldn't take possession for 30 days, and even then only if Scrooge failed to fulfill the terms of the original contract.
+Before becoming wealthy, Scrooge sold the aforementioned teeth to buy a prospector's outfit, making it so he couldn't fulfill the contract by any means other than recovering the case of horseradish and delivering it to Jamaica.
 His nephews use this trope against him in the same story, making Scrooge sign a contract stating he will pay them their 30 cent wages, since Scrooge has tried to cheat them in the past.
 At the end of the story, Scrooge refuses to pay what he considers an outrageous sum — 226 dollars.
 The nephews reveal the fine print of the contract he signed: either pay the full amount, or eat the crateful of horseradish.

 - In one Casper the Friendly Ghost story, "Powfinger", the small print in a contract magically shrinks to prevent anyone reading it.